Morteza Qoli Khan Qajar

-Morteza Qoli Khan Qajar (مرتضی قلی خان قاجار, 1750/1755 – either 1798 in St. Petersburg, or 1800 at Astrakhan) was an Iranian prince of the Qajar dynasty, and the brother of Agha Mohammad Khan Qajar.
+Morteza Qoli Khan Qajar (مرتضی قلی خان قاجار, 1750/1755 in Iran – 1800 in Astrakhan, Russia) was an Iranian prince of the Qajar dynasty, and the brother of Agha Mohammad Khan Qajar.
 A protégé of the Russian Empire, he lived in St. Petersburg at the end of the reign of Catherine the Great.

 Biography

-Around the mid 18th century, after the murder of Nader Shah, widespread crisis began; out of this, eventually, after some decades of Zand rule, Agha Mohammad Khan of the Qajar tribe emerged victorious.
+Around the mid-18th century, after the murder of Nader Shah, widespread crisis began; out of this, eventually, after some decades of Zand rule, Agha Mohammad Khan of the Qajar tribe emerged victorious.
 As a result, he became the new shah of Iran.
 Related to the same course of history, was Russia's role.
 Russia was actively meddling in domestic Iranian affairs since the downfall of the Safavids and the Russo-Persian War (1722–1723) of about the same time.
-Though Russia's political ambitions ceased when the powerfull Nader Shah emerged, they started again after Nader's death in 1747.
+Though Russia's political ambitions ceased when the powerful Nader Shah emerged, they started again after Nader's death in 1747.

 In 1787, a last attempt was made to reach an agreement between Agha Mohammad Khan and the government of Catherine II.
 Thereafter, Russia decided to deal with his rebel brother, Morteza Qoli, whom it intended to install on the Iranian throne as the tsaritsa's vassal.
 Morteza, fleeing from his brother, came to St. Petersburg, where he was well received by Empress Catherine II, who pursued political goals against Iran.
 Catherine however delayed the plan until the 1796 expedition.

+Children

+Morteza Qoli Khan had five daughters and two sons.
+One of his daughters married his nephew, Fath-Ali Shah Qajar, three daughters married Fath-Ali Shah's sons, and one daughter married Mostafa Qoli Khan (Morteza Qoli Khan's brother).
+His children are: